Message Basics

 );

-Messages can include metadata for additional context.
+Messages can include metadata for extra context.
 You can only publish to one channel at a time.
-For any multi-channel operations, use channel groups.
+For multi-channel operations, use channel groups.

-The maximum message size in PubNub is 32 KB.
-This limit includes the channel name, and any metadata associated with the message.
-If the published message exceeds this size, an error will be returned.
-This constraint ensures efficient delivery and network usage.
+The maximum message size is 32 KiB.
+This includes the channel name and any metadata.
+Larger messages return an error.
+This protects performance and network usage.

 Signals

-Signals are lightweight, one-way notifications ideal for high-frequency, low-cost operations like typing indicators or real-time location updates.
-These differ from standard messages, for example by not supporting Message Persistence or Mobile Push Notifications.
+Signals are lightweight, one-way notifications.
+Use them for high-frequency, low-cost events like typing indicators or location pings.
+Signals do not support Message Persistence or Mobile Push Notifications.

 Receive messages